onexianjian/v8wiki/Merging-&-Patching.md

 ```
 The currently important labels for V8 are:

-  1. Merge-Request-## initiates the process => This fix should be merged into M-##
+  1. Merge-Request-$BRANCHNUMBER$ initiates the process => This fix should be merged into M-##
-  1. Merge-Review-## The merge is not approved yet for M-## e.g. because Canary coverage is missing
+  1. Merge-Review-$BRANCHNUMBER$ The merge is not approved yet for M-## e.g. because Canary coverage is missing
-  1. Merge-Approved-## => Simply means that the Chrome TPM are signing the merge off
+  1. Merge-Approved-$BRANCHNUMBER$ => Simply means that the Chrome TPM are signing the merge off
   1. Merge-Merged-$BRANCHNUMBER$ => When the merge is done the Merge-Approved label is swapped with this one. $BRANCHNUMBER$ is the name/number of the V8 branch e.g. 4.3 for M-43.

 # Instructions for git using the automated script